 [Am |C |D |F |Am |C |E7 |E7 ]

 Right away, you'll notice that we start with a vi chord.
 This already sets the overall sound to be a serious minor sound.
 Also, the D - which is usually played as Dm has been changed to the sizzle chord of D Major.
 The same is true for the iii - Em has been changed to E7.

-As students play around with the chords, they'll start to recognise songs they had heard but didn't know how to play before.
+As students play around with the chords, they'll start to recognize songs they had heard but didn't know how to play before.

-The Ukulele Progressions poster is exactly the same as Guitar Progressions, but it is for this smaller sized and ultra portable 4 string instrument!
+The Ukulele Progressions poster is exactly the same as Guitar Progressions, but tailor-made for this smaller sized and ultra portable 4 string instrument!

 Choose 4 chords from a horizontal groups and you have the basis for your next best hit!

 Use this poster to develop the Super Human power of knowing all the notes on the fretboard without having to count frets or use some other geometric way of naming them.

 Just follow the instructions on the page, and you know them intrinsically.

 Now that you know the notes on your fretboard, you're ready to solo using this extremely cool poster!